2024–25 Kansas Jayhawks men's basketball team: Roster

 Roster below was based on the 2023–24 roster with outgoing players removed and incoming players added.
-The roster underwent multiple changes as players left via the NBA draft or transfers and players are added via the transfer portal and recruiting.
-Heights and weights for new players were based on recruiting profile for freshmen and for transfers they were based on what their listing was at their old school.
+The roster underwent multiple changes, as players left via the NBA draft or transfers, and players were added via the transfer portal and recruiting.
+Heights and weights for new players were based on recruiting profile for freshmen.
+For transfers, they were based on what their listing was at their old school.
 Heights, weights, and numbers may change before the start of the season as well.

 Schedule

-The Jayhawks non-conference schedule will be announced in the summer and the conference schedule will be announced in the fall.
+The Jayhawks non-conference schedule was announced in the summer and the conference schedule was announced in the fall.
 Confirmed games include Michigan State in the Champions Classic, a road game against rival Missouri, and Creighton in the 2024 Big East–Big 12 Battle.

 With four schools joining or rejoining the Big 12, bringing the number of teams in the conference to 16, the conference is adopting a 20-game schedule.
 Each team will face five schools at home, five away, and five both home and away.
-Due to tournament format, the Jayhawks will be guaranteed one game in the 2025 Big 12 Tournament.
+Due to the tournament format, the Jayhawks were guaranteed one game in the 2025 Big 12 Tournament.